jtdowning/DogHealth/Readme.md

 Feel free to get creative!
 Assume that each staffperson will automatically return the pet to its pen upon completion of its task.
-We're simulating the time it takes for each staffperson to complete their task.
-Be sure to incorporate something like the following: class Vet
-    def complete_task(dog)
-      sleep 5
-      puts "#{dog.name} is now healthy!"
-    end
-  end